 Duties of the section included the transport of prisoners, patrols and crowd control, and any message of urgency or importance would be sent by a Mounted Despatch orderly.

 1896 – 1907

-The Headquarters of the Department was at Hatton Garden, which was also the HQ of the Fire Brigade, then part of the Police Force.
+The Headquarters of the Section was at Hatton Garden, which was also the HQ of the Fire Brigade, then part of the Police Force.
 The horses used for pulling the fire engines were so well trained that when the fire bells sounded, the horses were released from their stalls and they fell in, in front of the fire engine waiting for the harness which was suspended from the ceiling to be lowered onto them.
 Impressively, the whole operation took a matter of minutes, from the bells to leaving the HQ.

 There were also stables at Old Swan (Mill Lane), Esk Street and Ivanhoe Road in Aigburth, as well as the Northern Hospital for their horse drawn ambulances.

 From policing the sectarian riots in 1909 to escorting convoys of food and performing at several Royal Escorts for the King, the Mounted Section undertook many important duties during this time.

 1914 – 1918

 In 1914, the section had: 1 Superintendent, 1 Inspector, 7 Sergeants, 54 Constables and 54 horses.
 Several of the local forces with small Mounted Units, including St Helens, Southport and Wallasey later formed part of our present force.

 The advent of the war saw Police, Fire and Prison vans being motorised, and so the days of horse drawn transport were numbered.
 Sadly, this lead to redundancies, as shown in the Section’s Horse Register:

 “Horse No.20 A Chestnut Gelding, 14 years old, sold on the 4th January 1913 for £19.8s 6d, made redundant owing to the introduction of a motor traction vehicle in the prison van service.”